-With Northamptonshire (and Olney) being so inland getting to the beach is not really an option for a quick day trip so we are really limited on outdoor swimming options.
-If you have visited Olney before then you wouldn’t expect it to be a hot spot for a swim but you would be very wrong!
+With Northamptonshire (and Olney) being so inland getting to the beach is not really an option for a quick day trip.
+If you have visited Olney before then you won’t expect it to be a hot spot for a swim but you would be very wrong!

 Please make sure if you are planning to go wild river swimming you are aware of the dangers.
 Please read this post on Wild Swimming Safety.

 The access to the river, where swimming is best, is right behind the football club (see map at bottom of post).
 There is very limited street parking but the club itself has a good size carpark.
 I am not sure what their policy is on using their carpark if you are not visiting the club itself and I also imagine it gets fairly busy at the weekends.

 If you walk alongside the club, past the playground, and straight through the middle of the sports fields, you will come straight to the rivers access point (about a 3-5 minute walk).

 On a side note, the playground looks great and once it is reopened (after lockdown) we shall visit and review it.